devsecops/bootcamp/Week-1/labs/LAB-1.md

 - Go to your [Github Settings](https://github.com/settings/keys), click **New SSH Key** button, enter a **Title** and paste in the public SSH Key, then click **Add SSH Key**.

 ## Configuring Git on Windows
+If you don't have git installed on your Windows computer you can install it from https://git-scm.com/download/win

 - On your computer, open the **Git Bash** application.
 Set git to use your name and an email address so your git commits will be properly labeled.
 ```